salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Marketing Cloud Specific Properties

-When referencing an Enterprise, User or Business Unit, Routes MUST publish a relationship object.
+When referencing an Enterprise, User or Business Unit, Routes MUST expose a relationship object.

 TODO: figure this stuff out